Cybvr/JujuZero/TechSpec.md

 ## **12. Accessibility**

-JujuAGI is committed to maintaining a high level of accessibility.
+Juju is committed to maintaining a high level of accessibility.
 Key accessibility features include:

 - Semantic HTML structure
 - ARIA attributes for complex UI components